Icenium/icenium-cli/README.md

 The Telerik AppBuilder CLI lets you build, test, deploy, and publish hybrid mobile apps for iOS, Android, and Windows Phone 8 from your favorite IDE or code editor.
 You can develop your projects locally from the convenience of your favorite code editor and run the command-line to test, build, deploy in the simulator or on devices, and publish your applications to the App Store or Google Play.

-> For Windows Phone 8, you can only build and download an application package.
-To deploy the application package on device, you need to use the Application Deployment tool from the Windows Phone 8 SDK.
-For more information, see <a href="http://msdn.microsoft.com/en-us/library/windowsphone/develop/ff402565(v=vs.105).aspx#BKMK_tool" target="_blank">How to deploy and run a Windows Phone app</a>.<br/>To publish your app, you need to manually submit the app in the Windows Phone Store.
-For more information, see <a href="http://msdn.microsoft.com/en-us/library/windows/apps/br230835.aspx" target="_blank">Submitting your app</a>.

 * [Installation](#installation "How to install the Telerik AppBuilder CLI")
 * [Quick Start](#quick-start "Get started with the Telerik AppBuilder CLI")
 * [Features](#features "What are the features of the Telerik AppBuilder CLI")